+III.
 Enrollment Provisions:

-• Initial enrollment in the EFP would be similar to the 2017 SFFT EFP.
-To determine the universe of EFP participants, it is anticipated that NMFS would distribute a notice to the industry prior to the end of 2017, with a specified EFP enrollment deadline.
+Initial enrollment in the EFP would be similar to the 2017 SFFT EFP.
+To determine the universe of EFP participants, it is anticipated that NMFS would distribute a notice to the industry prior to the end of 2017, with a specified enrollment deadline for the 2018 EFP.
 Vessels would be required to contact NMFS prior to the deadline to enroll in the EFP.
+Additional enrollment opportunities may be provided during the year, at NMFS' discretion.